MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-roundtrip-VSIXs.md

 ![Find a VSIX](media/finding-a-VSIX-example.png)

 > [!NOTE]
-> If your project hangs with the message **opening the file**, force shut down Visual Studio, navigate to your project directory, show hidden folders, and delete the *.vs* folder.
+> If your project stops responding with the message **opening the file**, force shut down Visual Studio, navigate to your project directory, show hidden folders, and delete the *.vs* folder.